sarputheen/zooplus_appium/README.md

     Android Studio (Emulator should be running already) Appium (Should be running already)
     Java 8 and above
+    Install Maven and set the Environment Variable
     Any IDE

 ## Steps for Local Execution
-- Download and Extract this project to your local
+- Download and Extract this project to your local or use git clone https://github.com/sarputheen/zooplus_appium_task.git
 - Import as a Maven project in IDE ( Prefered - Eclipse)
 - Open the pom.xml in the project
 - Right Click inside the pom.xml content